jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ### Preparing training data

-After loading data into jina `DocumentArray`, we can prepare documents for training.
+After loading data into DocArray `DocumentArray`, we can prepare documents for training.
 Finetuner will do the most challenging work for you, all you need to do is to:

 1. Assign a label into each `Document` named `finetuner_label` as its class name.